Acre (state): Airports

 Cruzeiro do Sul International Airport is located 18 kilometers away from the city center, which helps access to the Alto Juruá region.
 It was opened on October 28, 1970, and absorbed by Infraero on March 31, 1980.
 The airport infrastructure was built in 1976 by the municipal government.
-In 1994 the runway was totally renovated.
+In 1994, the runway was completely renovated.

+There are domestic airports at Tarauacá, Sena Madureira and Brasiléia.